labgrid-project/labgrid/doc/configuration.rst

 HIDRelay
 ++++++++
-An :any:`HIDRelay` resource describes a single output of a HID protocol based USB relays.
+An :any:`HIDRelay` resource describes a single output of an HID protocol based USB relays.
 It currently supports the widely used *dcttech USBRelay*.